-The 2013 ACA/AHA guidelines categorize statin regimens into high, moderate, and low intensity based on their LDL-lowering capacity.
-In general, high-intensity statins result in decreased CVD events (though not better mortality) than low-intensity for those with established CVD.
+The 2013 ACA/AHA guidelines categorize statin regimens into high, moderate, and low intensity based on their LDLlowering capacity.
+In general, high-intensity statins result in decreased CVD events (though not better mortality) than lowintensity for those with established CVD.
 Equivalent intensity statins have not been compared in RCTs(26).
-Based on this evidence, all guidelines recommend either high-intensity statins or very low LDL goals (generally only achievable with high-intensity statins) for patients at high atherosclerotic CVD risk(2,7,27).
+Based on this evidence, all guidelines recommend either high-intensity statins or very low LDL goals (generally only achievable with highintensity statins) for patients at high atherosclerotic CVD risk(2,7,27).

 Discontinuation of statins due to adverse events is common, occurring in 10-20% of patients.
-However, 90% of those re-challenged with a statin remain on a statin for at least a year(28).
+However, 90% of those rechallenged with a statin remain on a statin for at least a year(28).
 Even among patients intolerant to 2 statins, 73% can tolerate a different statin if re-challenged properly(29).
 These data highlight the importance of other statins as alternatives for those who do not tolerate their initial statin.
 Rosuvastatin is the only high-intensity statin alternative for high-risk CVD patients who do not tolerate atorvastatin(2).

-If you have any questions regarding this document, please contact the NPTC at IHSNPTC1@ihs.gov.
+For questions about this document, please contact the NPTC at IHSNPTC1@ihs.gov.
 For more information about the NPTC, please visit the NPTC website.